SaltyGoo/saltygoo.github.io/class/mu_nereid.md

 <details markdown="1">
 <summary>How GLOG spells work</summary>
 <ins>Spell Dice (SD)</ins><br>
-You get 1 per Necromancer template.
+You get 1 per Foam Shawl.
 They are D6s.

 Whenever you cast a spell, you choose how many SD to invest into it.
 The result of the spell depends on the number of [dice] and their [sum].